greg7mdp/gtl/docs/phmap.md

 When the *parallel* containers are created with a mutex template parameter, such as [std::mutex](https://en.cppreference.com/w/cpp/thread/mutex), each submap is created with its own mutex, and internal operations such as `erase` are protected by the mutex of the target submap.

 However, standard apis like `find()` returns an iterator, or `operator[]()` returns a reference, and these are not usable in a multithreaded environment under the internal lock protection.
-For this reason, the *parallel* containers provide extended APIs built with lambda, allowing to execute user code under the internal mutex protection.
+For this reason, the *parallel* containers provide extended APIs with callback functions, allowing to execute user code under the internal mutex protection.
 These APIs are as follows:

 #### `if_contains`